jaisonvj/Shell_scripts/README.md

 # Shell_scripts
-Learn to write shell scripts in Linux :)
+Learn to write shell scripts in Linux <br>
 Also add homework of Linux Program Design